 The nominating and corporate governance committee believes that candidates for director should have certain minimum qualifications, including the highest personal integrity and ethics, the ability to read and understand basic financial statements, the ability to understand our industry, and being older than 21.
 The nominating and corporate governance committee also plans to consider factors such as possessing relevant expertise upon which to be able to offer advice and guidance to management, having sufficient time to devote to our affairs, demonstrating excellence in their field, having the ability to exercise sound business judgment, and having the commitment to rigorously represent the long-term interests of our stockholders.
 These qualifications may be modified from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of our board of directors, the operating requirements of UiPath, and the long-term interests of our stockholders.
-In conducting this assessment, the nominating and corporate governance committee typically considers diversity (including gender, racial, and ethnic diversity), skills, and such other factors as it deems appropriate, given the current needs of our board of directors and our business, to maintain a balance of knowledge, experience, and capability.
+In conducting this assessment, the nominating and corporate governance committee typically considers diversity, skills, and such other factors as it deems appropriate, given the current needs of our board of directors and our business, to maintain a balance of knowledge, experience, and capability.
 The Company does not at present have a formal policy with respect to director diversity.
-For the searches that resulted in Ms. Terrell's and Ms. Yang's respective appointments, the nominating and corporate governance committee requested that the third-party search firm include candidates with substantive skill sets, experience, industry knowledge, and ethnic, racial, and gender diversity.